 Monoclonal antibody (mAb) complexes

-By combining IL-2 with anti-IL-2 mAb to specific complexes, IL-2 can preferentially stimulate the desired effect on the immune system.
+By combining IL-2 with anti-IL-2 mAb to specific complexes, the immune system can be skewed to combat cancers and autoimmune diseases.

 Therapeutic use of cytokines